OpenEvalProject/evals/manuscripts/elife-88608/v1/manuscript.md

 ![Figure 13.](https://cdn.elifesciences.org/articles/88608/elife-88608-fig13-v1.jpg)

-**Figure 13.:** A) Two sample activity patterns in the hidden layer during the first trial are shown.Units are labelled as belonging to either the target, competitor, or both (shared), and vertical bars indicate activity level (along with activity values).
+**Figure 13.:** Units are labelled as belonging to either the target, competitor, or both (shared), and vertical bars indicate activity level (along with activity values).
 A moderate amount of pop-up of the competitor occurs, which should lead to differentiation if the competitor-shared connections are appropriately weakened.
 Although the two patterns are very similar, the bottom pattern has slightly more variable activity, which could arise if the level of random noise in the strengths of the hidden-hidden connections is higher.
 (B) A U-shaped function for each activity pattern is shown, with the coactivity values for a subset of the hidden-unit pairings (those highlighted by the arcs in part A) plotted along the X axis.
 In the top example, all competitor-competitor coactivities are lower than all competitor-shared coactivities, which are in turn lower than all target-shared and target-target coactivities.
 This means that it is possible to preserve all of the competitor-competitor connections while severing all of the competitor-shared connections.
 However, in the bottom example, there is some interlacing of the competitor-competitor coactivities and competitor-shared coactivities; this scenario makes it impossible to fully preserve all competitor-competitor connections while severing all competitor-shared connections.
 With the U-shaped function shown here, the pattern of activity in the bottom example will result in sparing of some of the competitor-shared connections, making it less likely that differentiation will occur.

 Another relevant parameter is the oscillation amplitude Osc, which can shift the placement of competitor-shared coactivity on the U-shaped function.
 If the oscillation is not set to the appropriate amplitude, the resulting level of competitor unit activity may not cause appropriate severing of competitor-shared connections.
 This can be seen in the results of our model of Schlichting et al., 2015: When the oscillation amount is adjusted, this can have strong effects on the representational changes that occur (Figure 10A and D).